From BR Bullpen

 Mark Henry Belanger

 - Height 6' 1", Weight 170 lb.

 - Final Game October 2, 1982

 - Born June 8, 1944 in Pittsfield, MA USA

 - Died October 6, 1998 in New York, NY USA

 "When I first managed Mark at Bluefield in the Rookie League, I could see he was a natural.
 At 18, there wasn't much anyone could teach him about playing shortstop.
 If anything, he was too smooth." - Billy Hunter

-Belanger failed to hit a home run in 1971 but won his second Gold Glove.
+Belanger failed to hit a home run in 1971 but won his second Gold Glove; the team returned to the World Series for the third straight year, but lost in seven games to the Pittsburgh Pirates.
 After hitting just .186 in 1972, he again went homerless the next summer.
 However, that year, he began a streak of six straight Gold Glove seasons.
 In 1976, he hit .270 with a career-high 27 stolen bases and played in the All-Star Game for the only time in his career.
 By 1979, he was a platoon player, splitting time at shortstop with Kiko Garcia.
-The Orioles reached the World Series again, falling to the Pittsburgh Pirates, but Belanger struggled at the plate in the postseason, going 1-for-11.
+The Orioles reached the World Series again, falling to the Pittsburgh Pirates, again in seven games, but Belanger struggled at the plate in the postseason, going 1-for-11.
 He ended his career by playing one season with the Los Angeles Dodgers in 1982.

 After his retirement, Belanger was involved with the Major League Baseball Players Association, first as a union representative, and later as an assistant to Donald Fehr.
 A heavy smoker, he died of lung cancer at age 54.